 with the designated builder

-Contrary to what some may believe, the geoLAGOON, which is inspired by the famous Blue Lagoon pool in Iceland, does not require digging 2,000 metres deep or being located in a vocal zone.
-Instead, the geoLAGON will be fed by rainwater and will benefit primarily from self-generated renewable energy, with no discharge into the environment.
-It is therefore important to note that the major differences between the Quebec geoLAGOON and the Blue Lagoon pool in Iceland are fundamental.
-For example, the geoLAGOON will be in operation less than 9 hours a day.
+Contrary to what some people may think, the geoLAGOON, which is inspired by the famous Blue Lagoon pool in Iceland, does not require digging 2,000 metres deep or being located in a volcanic zone.
+Supplied by rainwater, the geoLAGOON will essentially benefit from renewable energies that are self-generated on site, with no discharge into the environment.
+It's important to note that the major differences between the Quebec geoLAGOON and the Blue Lagoon swimming pool in Iceland are fundamental.
+For example, the geoLAGOON will be in operation 9 hours a day.
 What's more, the geoLAGOON's energy ecosystem aims to heat its pool using solar energy (31%), shallow geothermal energy (35%) (150 to 200 metres compared with a 2 km deep borehole as in Iceland) and a small contribution (11%) of biomass produced from plant waste.
 The heat storage tank will provide 23% of the supply.

 HOMES OF THE FUTURE THAT GENERATE ELECTRICITY

 Although the national hydro grid will be available on site should the need arise, one of the keys to generating electricity in the geoLAGOON village concept is that the exterior walls of each house in the village will be covered with a high-performance solar cladding that incorporates photovoltaic cells (known by the acronym BIPV /Buildings Integrated PhotoVoltaics), without compromising on design, and which will provide the electricity needed to heat the reservoir and its lagoon.
 And conversely, in an infinite model that can be described as circular, the thermal reservoir will heat and cool the houses.